Swedish carmaker Saab at dead end without GM support

 Saab's receivers have a deadline to make a full assessment of the assets and debts by early April, even though sales can potentially happen before then.

-Potential buyers mentioned in the media so far have included Mahindra & Mahindra (MAHM.NS), India's largest utility vehicle maker, and Canada's Magna International Inc (MG.TO), the world's third biggest auto parts maker.
-A Turkish investment firm is also said to have enquired about Saab while Zhejiang Youngman is believed to remain keen.
+Potential buyers mentioned in the media so far have included Mahindra & Mahindra, India's largest utility vehicle maker, and Canada's Magna International Inc, the world's third biggest auto parts maker.
+A Turkish investment firm is also said to have enquired about Saab while Zhejiang Youngman is believed to remain keen. {ID:nL6E7NU185]

 But analysts question who has the financial muscle to get a broken Saab off the ground, at least not without access to GM's technology.
 If not a company, maybe a government?